mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 - Surface: A subgroup of Devices that includes all of the Surface line of consumer electronics products like the Surface Duo, Surface Book, Surface Laptop, and Surface Headphones
 - SWE: Software Engineer
 - [Microsoft] Teams: Microsoft's version of Slack + Zoom, a chat app with video/voice chat
 - XVP - Some Vice President: Senior management position, usually pretty high up the hierarchy because Microsoft is a big company.
-X = C (corporate), E (executive), S (senior), and probably more
+X = C (corporate), E (executive), S (senior), and probably more- **FW**: Firmware